-PERMIT APPLICATION #
+PERMIT APPLICATION #\

-Countywide Sto e with all Federal, State, and County Regulations is required.
-Applic Stormwater Management Ordinance and consider a pre-application submittal.
-See attached highlights of regulations. cants are encouraged to the number in meeting with Department Property: Property: Name Best Budget Tree Service - Jeremy & Samantha Dippold Owner Address 22419 W Renwick Rd, Plainfield, IL 60544 Phone 815-685-2444 Agent: Name John Tebrugge - Tebrugge Engineering Address 410 E Church St, Ste A, Sandwich, IL 60548 Phone 815-786-0195 Site: Address or Location 2195 US Highway 52, Minooka, IL 604 47 Tax Parcel #09-15-200-003 II Zoning/Land Use/AcresA1/Agricultural/48.59 Proposed Deve Construct ct a 10,700 s.f. building and a gravel area for materials stor ntry drive and a wet bottom detention pond for stormwater. age.
-Construct a Attachments: SoilsLandscaping X) Grading X Phasing Other Fees \$ 50 Processing Fee (\$50.00) \$ 1200 Engineering Review Deposit (\$1,200.00 or 2 % of estimated cost of the TOTAL \$ 1250 proposed improvements, whichever is greater.)
-One check is acceptable made out to the Kendall County Tre easurer ntact Applicant regarding schedule and reviews.
-I hereby certif made during t agree to confo Management by County Stat tify that the information on this application, on the documents attact g the review process is true and correct; that I am authorized to file inform to all requirements set forth by the County and all condition int Ordinance.
-I understand that by signing this form, that the proper staff and County Engineers throughout the permit and construction problem in the contraction of the contraction ns of the County Stormwater rty in question may be visited Agent's Signat nature ate 4/19/22 Kendall County Planning, Building, & Zoning Departme ent
+Conformance with all Federal, State, and County Regulations is required.
+Applicants are encouraged to the Countywide Stormwater Management Ordinance and consider a pre-application meeting with Department staff prior to submittal.
+See attached highlights of regulations.
+Property: Name Best Budget Tree Service - Jeremy & Samantha Dippold Owner Address 22419 W Renwick Rd, Plainfield, IL 60544 Phone 815-685-2444 Agent: Name_John Tebrugge - Tebrugge Engineering Address 410 E Church St, Ste A, Sandwich, IL 60548 Phone 815-786-0195 Site: Address or Location 2195 US Highway 52, Minooka, IL 60447 Tax Parcel #09-15-200-003 Zoning/Land Use/AcresA1/Agricultural/48.59 Proposed Deve Construct a 10,700 s.f. building and a gravel area for materials storage.
+Construct a gravel entry drive and a wet bottom detention pond for stormwater.
+V Attachments: Plat X Construction Plans X SoilsLandscapingX Grading X Phasing Other Fees \$50 Processing Fee (\$50.00) \$\frac{1200}{\text{proposed improvements, whichever is greater.}}\$ TOTAL \$ 1250 One check is acceptable made out to the Kendall County Treasurer Staff will contact Applicant regarding schedule and reviews.
+I hereby certify that the information on this application, on the documents attached, and on other submittals made during the review process is true and correct; that I am authorized to file this application; and that I agree to conform to all requirements set forth by the County and all conditions of the County Stormwater Management Ordinance.
+I understand that by signing this form, that the property in question may be visited by County Staff and County Engineers throughout the permit and construction process.
+I also understand that I am responsible for all costs associated with this application.
+Date 4-19-22 Agent's Signature Agent's Signal Wondall County Planning Building & Zoning Department

-Kendall County Planning, Building, & Zoning D
+Kendall County Planning, Building, & Zoning Department